 Talk to your letting agent

-Most long-distance landlords hire a letting agent local to the property to manage their tenancies and ensure that any issues are dealt with as quickly as possible.
+Long-distance landlords may hire a letting agent local to the property to manage their tenancies and ensure that any issues are dealt with as quickly as possible.

 However, just because you’ve had the same letting agent for a number of years, it doesn’t mean you are getting the best value for money.
 It’s essential to make frequent contact with your letting agent to keep updated.